1998 Sokcho submarine incident: Capture

 On 22 June, a North Korean Yugo-class submarine became entangled in a fishing driftnet in South Korean waters approximately 18 km east of the port of Sokcho and 33 km south of the inter-Korean border.
 A South Korean fishing boat observed several submarine crewmen trying to untangle the submarine from the fishing net.
 The South Korean navy sent a Pohang-class corvette which towed the submarine (with the crew still inside) to a navy base at the port of Donghae.
-The submarine sank as it was being towed into port; it was unclear if this was as a result of damage or a deliberate scuttling by the crew.
+The submarine sank as it was being towed into port.
+It was unclear if this was as a result of damage or a deliberate scuttling by the crew.

 On 23 June, the Korean Central News Agency admitted that a submarine had been lost in a training accident.

 On 25 June, the submarine was salvaged from a depth of approximately 100 ft and the bodies of nine crewmen were recovered.
-Four agents had committed suicide by shooting themselves, after first shooting and killing five agents in what South Korean officials called an apparent murder-suicide, noting that there were signs of a struggle.
+Four crewmen had committed suicide by shooting themselves, after first shooting and killing five others in what South Korean officials called an apparent murder-suicide, noting that there were signs of a struggle.
 The presence of South Korean drinks suggested that the crew had completed an espionage mission.
 Log books found in the submarine showed that it had infiltrated South Korean waters on a number of previous occasions.

 The bodies of the members of submarine crew were subsequently returned to North Korea in a ceremony that took place in Panmunjom on 3 July 1998.